Environment and Air Pollution

 We give all the evidence on our claims above in the aforementioned paper.

-But the ABD does accept that air pollution does need to be improved, particularly in certain locations, and we recognise public concern about it.
+But the FFDF does accept that air pollution does need to be improved, particularly in certain locations, and we recognise public concern about it.
 However we argue that measures taken to improve matters should be proportionate and cost effective.
 There needs to be a proper cost/benefit analysis before imposing restrictions or charges.

 There are many measures that can be used to reduce vehicle emissions without restricting motorists or imposing major extra costs on them.